Fireproof Nature Habitat and Home

 io87mbpisu321-2526251060.jpg

 The planned location of my design is the Sierra Nevada in Eastern California, the region where National Parks such as Yosemite and Sequoia are located.
-However, this design can be executed anywhere in the world where the necessary construction equipment can be delivered, and the aesthetics are right.
+However, this design can be executed anywhere in the world, such as in Hawaii (after the recent horrific fires) and other earthquake or fire-prone areas.

 The foundation of this habitat/home must be very solid, able to withstand the frequent earthquakes in California, as well as isolate from the cold and moisture in the ground.
 Ideally, it should be created with concrete or bricks to provide a rigid structure for the rest of the house to sit on.

 The Sierras were first truly recognized when John Muir advocated for the (then) Yosemite territory to become a national park.
 Since then, they have been one of the most widely recognized and popular places to see nature.
-My project aims to embrace the truly unique features of Yosemite and the Sierras, incorporating a great view of nature, encouraging outdoor activities, and protecting nature.
+My project aims to embrace the truly unique features of Yosemite and the Sierras, incorporating a great view of the outdoors and emphasizing protecting nature.

 If human inhabitants sincerely embrace their surroundings, especially ones as beautiful and pure as this one, I believe that this planet will so much better off.